Furnace Repair Checklist

 - Make certain the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having trouble turning off the schedule, regulate the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will force the furnace to turn on if thermostat settings are a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees warmer than the room temperature.